-Every couple of year the IRS will review your situation to determine whether your situation has changed.
-This means that any times your financial situation improves you need to contact the IRS to negotiate a payment plan or possibly an offer in compromise.
+Every couple of years the IRS will review your situation to determine whether your situation has changed.
+This means that many times your financial situation improves you need to contact the IRS to negotiate a payment plan or possibly an offer in compromise.

 There is a little bit of good news here.
 Social Security benefits are immune from garnishment from a wide variety of debts.
 If you have outstanding credit card debt or medical bills, your social security benefits are safe.